Benny Carter (painter): Early life and family

 Binford Taylor Carter, Jr. was born in High Point, North Carolina, on November 29, 1943, to Binford Taylor Carter, Sr. and Mary Sue Young.
-He grew up in Madison with his sister, Rebecca (now Rebecca Carter Paff).
+He grew up in Madison with his sister, Rebecca.
 His paternal grandparents, Yancey Ligon Carter and Mary Elizabeth Morton, were prominent tobacco farmers in Rockingham County.
 Carter is a descendant of the colonist Thomas Carter, a Puritan minister of the Massachusetts Bay Colony.
 A branch of the Carter family later moved to the south and became planters, owning the Carter Plantation near Wentworth in Rockingham County.
 Carter was a first cousin of photographer Carol M. Highsmith and journalist Linda Carter Brinson, and a nephew of Lieutenant-Colonel James Pratt Carter.
 He was raised in the Baptist faith.
 He graduated from Madison-Mayodan High School in 1962.
 After finishing school, Carter worked as a supervisor at Halstead Metal Products in Pine Hall.

 Career

 Carter, who was suffering from depression, began painting in 1991 after he lost his job at Halstead Metal Products due to a layoff.
 A self-trained artist, he painted mainly in the contemporary style and has been classified as a folk and outsider artist.
 The subjects of his work included waterfront landscapes, Biblical stories, and farm landscapes.
 Carter also designed birdhouses, clocks, totems, and metal sculptures.
 His later work featured paintings of New York City imagery including skylines, taxi cabs, and the Statue of Liberty.
 He created a collection of work depicting New York City after the September 11 attacks, featuring scenes of the attack and memorials to the victims.
 Carter's work was influenced by his Baptist upbringing, including a painting that depicted Elvis Presley and Dolly Parton as Adam and Eve, and a series of portraits depicting Jesus as African-American.
 He also painted a series of portraits depicting the Statue of Liberty as an African-American woman.

 Carter's work has been displayed in the American Visionary Art Museum, the Virginia Museum of Natural History, the Palmer Museum of Art, the University of Michigan Museum of Art, and the Montgomery Museum of Fine Arts.
-His work was documented in the books Self Taught, Outsider, and Folk Art by Betty-Carol Sellen and Cynthia J. Johnson, American Folk Art: A Regional Reference by Kristin G. Congdon and Kara Kelley Hallmark, and Light of the Spirit: Portraits of Southern Outsider Artists by Karekin Goekjian and Robert Peacock.
+His work was documented in the books Self-Taught, Outsider, and Folk Art by Betty-Carol Sellen and Cynthia J. Johanson, American Folk Art: A Regional Reference by Kristin G. Congdon and Kara Kelley Hallmark, and Light of the Spirit: Portraits of Southern Outsider Artists by Karekin Goekjian and Robert Peacock.